DELOACH BLOG

 If you’ve been following the news, you know a growing problem with PFAS (per and poly-fluoroalkyl substances).

 These man-made chemicals are found in everything from clothing to food packaging.
 While they are inexpensive and stable in products, some tend to break down into other substances, such as PFAS-methyl tetrahydrofuran.
 PFASs have been discovered in drinking water nationwide, including in parts of the country with very high water tables.
-As a result, it’s essential to learn how to remove contaminants from your drinking water.
+As a result, it’s essential to learn how to remove PFAS from water.
 What should you do if you suspect that there’s a problem with your water?
 Check the source of the water, test it, and treat it if necessary.

-Follow these steps to remove contaminants from your drinking water.
+Follow these steps on how to remove PFAS from drinking water.

 Test Your Water